Road Tolls Slovenia | Driver's Guide 2026

 You can choose between two settlement methods:

-Payments can be made via:
+Payments can be made using:

-• Credit/debit cards,
+• credit or debit cards,

-• Cash (at DarsGO service points).
+• cash at DarsGO service points.

-• Company VAT number,
+• a VAT number,

-• Email address,
+• an email address,

 How much is the toll per kilometre in Slovenia?